ACCESS-NRI/access-hive.org.au/docs/model_evaluation/model_evaluation_on_gadi/model_evaluation_on_gadi_esmvaltool.md

 {% include "call_contribute.md" %}

-> An introductory course on how to configure, run and make your own recipes for ESMValtool.

 Throughout the workshop, participants will have access to the ESMValTool pre-installed on NCI-Gadi,along with the required CMIP model output and observational datasets.